holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 ## Pullet Farm Operation:

 We will add one last animal component to our farm.
-In addition to the beef cattle operations of this farm, we will also be adding a “Chicken Meat Production” component to our farm.
+In addition to the beef cattle operations of this farm, we will also be adding a “**Chicken Meat Production**” component to our farm.
 If you hover your mouse cursor over the “Chicken Meat Production” component under the “Poultry” category, Holos will display a tooltip that gives a brief description of a chicken meat production operation:

 ***“Chicks arriving in the operation from a multiplier hatchery are raised to market weight (1-4 kg)”***

 1. Drag one "**Chicken Meat Production**" component to the farm.
-For each group (Pullets and Cockerels), each management period for that group will consist of 400 animals.
+For each group (Pullets and Cockerels), each management period for that group will consist of **400** animals.
 This means numbers of animals will be consistent throughout the management periods / year.
 2. Select the **Pullets** group.
 The start and end dates for each management period will be:
     - **Brooding Stage:** Start January 1st, 2022 - End January 22nd, 2022.
     - **Rearing Stage:** Start January 23rd, 2022 - End June 26th, 2022.
     - **Rearing Stage:** Start June 27th, 2022 - End November 28th, 2022.
-3. For each management period, set number of animals to 400.
+3. For each management period, set number of animals to **400**.
 4. Leave the entries in Housing and Manure as default.